 Handcuffs, including temporary nylon or plastic cuffs, may be used only to restrain a person's hands to ensure officer safety.
-Sick, injured, or disabled arrestees (i.e., those with casts, prosthetic devices, etc.) shall be handcuffed in such a manner to ensure that the officer's safety is not jeopardized and the arrestee does not suffer further injury.

 Although recommended for most arrest situations, handcuffing is discretionary and not an absolute requirement of the Department.
 Officers should consider handcuffing any person they reasonably believe warrants that degree of restraint.
 However, officers should not conclude that in order to avoid risk every person should be handcuffed, regardless of the circumstances.